 OSHA requires this because:

-- The certification and maintenance process ensures the highest quality sampling and documentation available.
+- The certification and contiuing education requirements ensures the highest quality, accuracy, and efficiency sampling and documentation available.

-- Certification guarantees that you are committed practice ethically and to remain certified you repeat this commitment.
+- Certification guarantees that you are hiring someone committed to practice ethically.

-Many businesses have found it more efficient and economical to start with a Certified Industrial Hygienist for both the quality of their work and to access their wide range of knowledge regarding employee exposure and controls.
-It is more productive to identify and correct hazards before employees can become potentially harmed.
+Many businesses have found it more efficient and economical to work with a Certified Industrial Hygienist for the quality of their work and the knowledge required to assess employee exposure to chemical mixtures found in most products.